-- Professional development trainings.

-- Higher level educational courses for more advanced animal handling techniques.

-- Access to formal CEUs.
+- Professional development trainings. - Higher level educational courses for more advanced animal handling techniques. - Access to formal continuing education units.

 Participants expressed that they frequently found themselves lacking information in the area of new interventions, and that material such as pictures and videos that provide discipline-specific information on how to incorporate their animals into practice would be helpful.